 Upon further reflection, the Council became concerned about moving too quickly from a pilot evaluation system being conducted in 7 Local Education Agencies (LEAs) to Statewide implementation without further time provided to the remaining school systems to also develop and pilot their own local evaluation systems in order to seek solutions to unforeseen obstacles and provide high quality professional development.
-Accordingly, the Council endorsed a proposal from Dr. Nancy Grasmick (Former State Superintendent of Schools) that the Maryland State Department of Education (MSDE) should request an amendment from the United States Department of Education (USDE) to allow an additional year before implementing the Statewide system of evaluation.
-This is an operational timeline amendment that changed when the new system would be State mandated.
+Accordingly, the Council endorsed a proposal from Dr. Nancy Grasmick (Former State Superintendent of Schools) that the Maryland State Department of Education (MSDE) should request an amendment from the United States Department of Education (USDE) to allow an additional year before implementing the Statewide system would be State mandated.
 That amendment was submitted to USDE on April 22, 2011, and was approved on June 17, 2011.
 The timeline below describes the relationship between and among the work of the Council, pilot LEAs, professional development activity, development of regulations, local agreements and the actual implementation of the Statewide system of evaluation.